feathersjs/docs/services.md

 # Services

 Services are the heart of every Feathers application.
-A service can be any JavaScript object that offers one or more of the `find`, `get`, `create`, `update`, `remove` and `setup` service methods and can be used just like an [Express middleware](http://expressjs.com/en/guide/using-middleware.html) with `app.use('/path', serviceObject)`.
-A very simple service can look like this:
+A service can be any JavaScript object that offers one or more of the `find`, `get`, `create`, `update`, `remove` and `setup` service methods.
+It can be used just like an [Express middleware](http://expressjs.com/en/guide/using-middleware.html) with `app.use('/path', serviceObject)`.
+A very simple service can looks like this:

 ```js
 import feathers from 'feathers';